AceWiki/AceWiki/README.md

 Using Jetty Runner, the web applications can be started with

-    java -Djava.library.path=LIBJPLPATH -jar jetty-runner.jar acewiki.war
+    java -Djava.library.path=LIBJPLPATH -jar jetty-runner.jar --jar JPLJAR acewiki.war

-where LIBJPLPATH is the path of the SWI Prolog JPL library, or you can use the Unix shell script "run-webapps-with-jettyrunner.sh".
+where LIBJPLPATH is the path of the SWI Prolog JPL library and JPLJAR refers to the jpl.jar file.
+Alternatively, you can use the script "run-webapps-with-jettyrunner.sh".

 AceWiki Data